Uganda Program Assistant

 Jane Annette oversees the logistics of the Aspire Idea Lab, where pre-launch entrepreneurs hone their business ideas.
 It helps that she is an entrepreneur herself, and it also helps that she led and coached teams for a few SMEs.
 Previously, Jane Annette oversaw logistics while helping plan a Women and Business summit for the United Nations Conference on Trade and Development, and she also picked up some skills from the corporate world while serving at Kenya Airways.
 It's a unique blend of work experience that complements her curious creativity and passion for coaching.
 At Sinapis, Jane Annette loves that she can help entrepreneurs grow and thrive.

-Data and Finance Associate
+Sales and MEL Associate